auloin/ui-tech-test/README.md

 Each field in the Form Buidler has some properties.
 The goal of this task is to make these properties editable through a form that is rendered in the sidepanel in the `<aside />`.

 Take a look at the TypeScript definition of the field in [`useField.ts`](./src/components/useFields.ts), each attribute (except `id`) should be configurable through a form.
-It would be nice if you can make the form automatically submits when the user has made it's change to the property.(similar to Figma's sidepanel).
+It would be nice if you can make the form submit automatically when the user has made it's changes (similar to Figma's sidepanel).
 This way you can hide the submit button.
-We don't have handler to store the updated properties yet so you can just `console.log` them.
-In the next task we'll implement the `updateField` handler.
+We'll create the `onSubmit` handler in next task so you can just put `console.log` as the handler of the Form Submit event.

 Make sure that the end-user can click on a field to highlight it and edit it's properties in the sidepanel.
 For this you'll need the code in `SelectionManager.tsx` and complete it further to a fully functional `useSelection` hook.

-Each set of properties needs a corresponding field Updating the properties from the form automatically when they are valid is a bonus.

-Some challenges to think about:
-1. The properties form needs to edit the state of a field while being rendered in a different place in the DOM.
-2. Only one of the properties forms can be visible at a time.
-How do you keep track of the 'active' field?
+The goal of the `useSelection` hook is to keep track of the selected field by storing it's id.
+Based on this `isSelected` state you can highlight the selected field and show it's corresponding properties form.

 🌎 **Resources**
 - [React Portal](https://react.dev/reference/react-dom/createPortal)